arjun-majumdar/Lottery_Ticket_Hypothesis-TensorFlow_2/README.md

 ## Work done so far:
-1. MNIST dataset using 300-100-10 Dense Fully connected neural network winning ticket identification
+1. MNIST dataset using 300-100-10 Dense Fully connected neural network winning ticket identification.
-1. MNIST dataset using LeNet-5 Convolutional Neural Networks
+1. MNIST dataset using LeNet-5 Convolutional Neural Networks.
-1. Validation of the winning ticket identified for MNIST and CIFAR-10 dataset using relevant neural networks
+1. Validation of the winning ticket identified for MNIST and CIFAR-10 dataset using relevant neural networks.
-1. Conv-2/4/6 Convolutional Neural Network (CNN) for CIFAR10 dataset; pruning network till 0.5% of original connections remain and observe training and testing accuracies and losses
+1. Conv-2/4/6 Convolutional Neural Network (CNN) for CIFAR10 dataset; pruning network till 0.5% of original connections remain and observe training and testing accuracies and losses.
+1. Weight Pruning implementations using: numpy based unstructured pruning and _tensorflow_model_optimization_ toolkit based pruning.

 ### Prerequisites for the code to run:
 - Python 3.X
+- numpy 1.17 and/or above
 - TensorFlow 2.0
 - [tensorflow_model_optimization](https://www.tensorflow.org/model_optimization/guide/pruning/pruning_with_keras)